ugiwgh/threadpool/README.md

 # Thread Pool

-    This threadpool is implement by libuv.<br>
+    This threadpool is implement by libuv.
     And every thread used by uv_queue_work is bound to each cpu.